demisto/content/Packs/Phishing/Playbooks/Phishing_-_Generic_v3_README.md

 This playbook investigates and remediates a potential phishing incident.
-It engages with the user that triggered the incident while investigating the incident itself.<br/>
+It engages with the user that triggered the incident while investigating the incident itself.
-For the **Phishing Alerts** use case, see the [Phishing Alerts Investigation playbook](https://xsoar.pan.dev/docs/reference/playbooks/phishing-alerts-investigation).

-Note:
-Final remediation tasks are always decided by a human analyst.
+Note: Final remediation tasks are always decided by a human analyst.

-v3 includes:
-- Changing all labels to incident fields.
-- **Process Email - Generic v2** playbook (replaces the older version), which includes:
-    - Changing all labels to incident fields.
-    - Better handling for forwarded emails.
-    - Support for the new "Phishing Alerts" pack.
-- New **Detonate URL - Generic** playbook.
-- New playbook inputs (see their descriptions in the table at the bottom of this page):
-    - InternalDomains
-    - DetonateURL
-    - InternalRange
-    - PhishingModelName
-- Inline field extraction, which requires the **On field change** configuration to be set to "inline" in the **Phishing** incident type.
-This enables extracting indicators whenever an incident field is changed (available for Cortex XSOAR from version 6.1).

-##### Triggers
-The investigation is triggered by an email sent or forwarded to a designated phishing inbox.
-One of the following mail listener integrations creates a phishing incident in Cortex XSOAR from every received email.
-- EWS v2
-- Gmail
-- Microsoft Mail Graph
-- Mail Listener (does not support retrieving original emails when the suspected emails are not attached)

-##### Configuration
-- Create an email inbox for phishing reports.
-Make sure the user in control of that inbox has the permissions required by your integration (EWS v2, Gmail, or MSGraph).
-- Configure the main **Phishing - Generic v3** playbook inputs.
-- Optional: Configure the Active Directory critical asset names inputs in the **Calculate Severity - Generic v2** playbook or leave them empty.
-- Optional: Configure the *InternalRange* and *ResolveIP* inputs in the **IP Enrichment - External - Generic v2** playbook.
-- Optional: Configure the *Rasterize* and *VerifyURL* inputs in the **URL Enrichment - Generic v2** playbook.
-- Optional: Personalize the user engagement messages sent throughout the investigation in the **Phishing - Generic v3** playbook under the following tasks:
-    - **Acknowledge incident was received** (task #13)
-    - **Update the user that the reported email is safe** (task #16)
-    - **Update the user that the reported email is malicious** (task #17)
-    - **Update the user that the email is a malicious campaign** (task #130)
-- Optional: Configure the *ExchangeLocation* input in the **Search And Delete Emails - Generic v2** playbook.
-- Optional: Configure the *SearchAndDeleteIntegration* input in the **Search And Delete Emails - Generic v2** playbook.
-- Optional: Personalize the inputs in the **Detect & Manage Phishing Campaigns** playbook.
-- Optional: Configure the minimum severity for PCL, SCL, and BCL score in the **Process Microsoft's Anti-Spam Headers** playbook.
-- Optional: Configure the *EmailBrand* input in the **Process Email - Generic v2** playbook.

-##### Best Practices & Suggestions
-- The email received in the designated phishing inbox should contain the potential phishing email as a file attachment so the headers of the original suspected email are retained.
-If the email is not attached, the original email with its headers is retrieved only if the required permissions are configured and the *GetOriginalEmail* input is set to True in the **Process Email - Generic v2** playbook.
-- Gmail or EWS v2 works best with the use case.
-- Configuring the optional configurations can significantly optimize the investigation.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Detonate File - Generic
+* Process Microsoft's Anti-Spam Headers
-* Process Email - Generic v2
+* Block Indicators - Generic v2
 * Detonate URL - Generic
+* Extract Indicators From File - Generic v2
-* Detect & Manage Phishing Campaigns
+* Entity Enrichment - Phishing v2
 * Email Address Enrichment - Generic v2.1
+* Search And Delete Emails - Generic v2
 * Calculate Severity - Generic v2
-* Block Indicators - Generic v2
+* Process Email - Generic v2
-* Entity Enrichment - Phishing v2
+* Detect & Manage Phishing Campaigns
-* Search And Delete Emails - Generic v2
-* Extract Indicators From File - Generic v2
+* Detonate File - Generic
-* Process Microsoft's Anti-Spam Headers

 ### Integrations
 This playbook does not use any integrations.